 Founder of Hazard

 Erected 1964 by Kentucky Historical Society - Kentucky Department of Highways.
 (Marker Number 758.)

 Location.
 37° 14.916′ N, 83° 11.729′ W. Marker is in Hazard, Kentucky, in Perry County.
 Marker is on Main Street, on the left when traveling south.
+This marker is located outside the Perry County Courthouse.
 Touch for map.
-This marker is located outside the Perry County Courthouse.
 Marker is in this post office area: Hazard KY 41701, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on August 15, 2016.
-This page originally submitted on April 24, 2014, by Larry Wilson of Wareham, Massachusetts.
-This page has been viewed 353 times since then.
+It was originally submitted on April 24, 2014, by Larry Wilson of Wareham, Massachusetts.
+This page has been viewed 385 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on April 24, 2014, by Larry Wilson of Wareham, Massachusetts.
 4. submitted on August 15, 2016, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.